CHEWS RIDGE LOOKOUT

 The cab of the tower sits on a 12-foot steel frame and is accessed by a steep staircase of extremely narrow steps.
 There is no running water, electrical service, air conditioning or heating inside the cab.
 Additionally, there is no cell phone service, landline telephone or internet connectivity on Chews Ridge.
 Communications are conducted with a battery-powered U.S. Forest Service radio.

 - Volunteer Lookout Duties: Working in pairs, volunteers will monitor Forest Service radio traffic, perform methodic 360-degree scans with binoculars, report observed smokes or other emergencies by radio, and provide radio relay services for forest personnel.
 They will document activities, submit reports, and conduct housekeeping of the lookout facility as needed.
 They may also conduct tours of the tower and provide information and directions to forest visitors.

 - Shifts: Lookouts are generally on duty from 9am until 6 pm, unless weather or emergency conditions dictate otherwise.
 Volunteers are asked to work at least one shift per month.
 They are welcome to work more often if desired.

 - Formal Registrations and costs: Volunteers are required to enroll as U.S. Forest Service volunteers and to join the Forest Fire Lookout Association.
 Dues for the FFLA start at $15 per year to cover administrative expenses.
 Volunteers must also purchase uniform shirts.

-- Training: Training for lookout tower duty will involve approximately 6 hours of classroom instruction conducted on Saturday March 7, as well as a joint session with returning veteran lookouts on Saturday, March 14.
+- Training: Training for 2020 lookout tower duty will involve approximately 6 hours of classroom instruction conducted on Saturday March 7, as well as a joint session with returning veteran lookouts on Saturday, March 14.
 These classroom sessions will be followed by a half or full day of in-tower training, scheduled at the trainees’ convenience.
 Classroom topics include smoke recognition, radio procedures, reporting forms, emergency procedures, and volunteer guidelines.

 - Project Goals: This project aims to eventually: